JunsolKim/kakao-arena-melon-ysocio13/README.md

 ### Dependencies

- - numpy
- - scipy
- - pandas
+ - numpy/scipy/pandas
  - scikit-learn
  - gensim
  - lightgbm
  - (tqdm, q_tqdm 삭제 필요)

 ## Data

-In order to replicate our final submissions to the Melon Playlist Continuation challenge, you first need to download `train.json`, `test.json`, and `song_meta.json` from https://arena.kakao.com/.
+In order to replicate our final submissions to the Melon Playlist Continuation challenge, you first need to download `train.json`, `val.json`, `test.json`, and `song_meta.json` from https://arena.kakao.com/.
 After downloading these files, put the files in a folder `res/`.

 ## How to generate the results

- 1. After putting the data in `res/`, you need to run `python preprocess.py` to preprocess the data.
+ 1. After putting the aforementioned data in `res/`, you need to run `python preprocess.py` to preprocess the data.
  2. Then, to train the models, you need to run `python train.py`.
- - Generated models are (1) word2vec track+tag embedding model, (2) Keras MLP model to deal with cold start issue, (3) lightgbm model which uses neighbor-based similarity score (See Zhu, L., He, B., Ji, M., Ju, C., & Chen, Y. (2018).
+ - Generated models are (1) word2vec track+tag embedding model, (2) lightgbm model which uses neighbor-based similarity score (See Zhu, L., He, B., Ji, M., Ju, C., & Chen, Y. (2018).
 Automatic music playlist continuation via neighbor-based collaborative filtering and discriminative reweighting/reranking.
 In Proceedings of the ACM Recommender Systems Challenge 2018.) and playlist/song metadata.
  3. Finally, you need to run `python inference.py` to get the final results, which will generate `results.json`.